mem0cypher/mem0cypher/README.md

 ## Current Mood

-**> "Currently setting up a workflow and instruture with my agents to make it so i push to git all the time almost everyday with my agents and automations with it being a good place for them to understand context and have a better context when working with my coding agnets and when they work together. "**
+> "Currently setting up a workflow and instruture with my agents to make it so i push to git all the time."